 The Bell Tower of the former Cathedral of Santa Colomba

 There are many exquisite palaces, castles and villas in Rimini, most of them once belonging to the rich and powerful during various periods of history.

-was built in Art Nouveau style by Swiss architect Paolito Somazzi between 1906 and 1908 and since 1994 has been protected as 'National monument'.
+The Grand Hotel was built in Art Nouveau style by Swiss architect Paolito Somazzi between 1906 and 1908 and since 1994 has been protected as 'National monument'.
 It has a wide, elevated terrace and two central towers which were originally topped by richly decorated moorish domes.
-With over 100 bedrooms and sitting rooms the hotel has hosted many eminent people over the years.
+With over 100 bedrooms and sitting rooms the hotel has hosted many eminent people over the years

 The city of Rimini has many green and natural areas and boasts 1.3 million sq.m of public parks within the city.
 It has over forty thousand trees consisting of 190 different species and an enviable city cycling network.

 Low - Average monthly low temperatures

 Sun - Average hours of sunshine per day